ShiLab-Bioinformatics/ReadTrimming/README.md

 # Read-Trimming
-Our data will ne shared on https://www.onedrive.com/ But not yet.
+Our data will be shared on https://www.onedrive.com/

+But not yet.